JL-ALPHA/JL-Alpha/README.md

 💡 Adopting better workflows for collaboration and project management.

+##Getting to know me

-Plum Assessment Results
+###Plum Assessment Results

-I have completed the Plum Talent Assessment, a comprehensive evaluation tool that highlights key strengths, cognitive abilities, and workplace preferences.
-Below is a link to my detailed results, showcasing my capabilities in problem-solving, adaptability, innovation, and leadership traits.
+* I have completed the Plum Talent Assessment, a comprehensive evaluation tool that highlights key strengths, cognitive abilities, and workplace preferences.
+* Below is a link to my detailed results, showcasing my capabilities in problem-solving, adaptability, innovation, and leadership traits.

 [View My Plum Assessment Results](https://secure.plum.io/p/-OovMGXbvUy-yNZVcyxpUQ)